pendwmpian8/Orlando-Frames/README.md

 # Orlando Frames

-Welcome to Orlando Frames – a custom art framing website for a local small business in Orlando, Florida.
+Welcome to Orlando Frames – a custom art framing website for a local small business in Leyton, London.
 This site was designed to showcase services, answer common questions, and allow users to request a personalized framing quote.

 ## Project Overview